-8. A Tender Receipt Officer must consult and follow the advice of the Chief Legal Officer if in any doubt as to whether to consider a Tender for any reason, including its late submission.
+- A Tender Receipt Officer must consult and follow the advice of the Head of Legal and Democratic Services if in any doubt as to whether to consider a Tender for any reason, including its late submission. - 10 Electronic tenders may be received via the Council's e-tendering system, or such system as approved by the Head of Procurement.
+The recording of information requirements listed above apply equally to e-tenders as well as hard copy (paper) tenders.